AssetMark | Blog

 PPC Marketing

 Similar to email marketing, you might think that paid advertisements are just an annoyance—something that can’t really generate results.
 In reality, setting up a PPC campaign is a great way to attract cold leads to your website.
 The important thing to remember is that advertisements don’t have to be intrusive and annoying.
-If you, for example, write a compelling eBook with vital investing information and then advertise free access to that eBook via Google, LinkedIn, or other platforms, people will click.
+If you, for example, write a compelling eBook with vital investing information and then advertise complimentary access to that eBook via Google, LinkedIn, or other platforms, people will click.

 They’ll be happy to provide you with their contact information, browse other resources on your site, or sign up with you on the spot.
 The end result is that more people will be aware of your brand after a PPC campaign than before.